Online Graphic Design Degree Programs

 You will also explore different applications for design.
 This could include a range of industries.
 Your graphic design skills can be used for branding, advertising, publishing, and more!
 You could try your hand at everything from print design to creating software user interfaces that are easy on the eyes.

-Your technical skills will play a big role in most graphic design programs.
+Your technical skills will play a big role in most programs.
 After all, much of your design will be for digital, from websites to apps.
 So, you can expect to study software and related skill areas.
 These could include photo editing programs to HTML.

 Bachelor’s programs may include:

 - Bachelor of Arts (B.A.) in Graphic Design and Media Arts

 - Graphic Design Bachelor of Fine Arts (B.F.A.)

 - Bachelor of Science (B.S.) in Graphic Design

-Finally, some graphic design programs offer you concentrations, as well.
+Finally, some programs offer you concentrations, as well.
 These could include: